interuss/dss/monitoring/prober/README.md

 integration test suite.

 ## Authorization
-When running this prober pytest suite, you must provide information regarding how to obtain access tokens during the tests.
+When running this prober pytest suite, you must describe how to obtain access tokens during the tests.
 There are three different circumstances under which an access token is needed, each with a command line flag to specify how to obtain access tokens in that circumstance:

 * Performing remote ID operations (`rid-auth` flag).
 This user should have permission to be granted all remote ID scopes.